University of Wisconsin–Stout: Campus

+The Stout Student Association is the student government representing all students at UW–Stout.

 Academics

-UW–Stout offers 49 undergraduate majors, 22 graduate majors, and 60 minors.
+UW–Stout offers more than 50 undergraduate majors and 70 minors, along with 22 graduate degrees.
 The Graduate School provides oversight for graduate education at the university.
-UW–Stout offers three terminal degree programs; the Master of Fine Arts in Design, the Educational Specialist degree in both School Psychology and Career and Technical Education, and the Doctor of Education in Career and Technical Education.
+UW–Stout offers three terminal degree programs; the Master of Fine Arts (M.F.A.) in Design, the Educational Specialist degree in both School Psychology and Career & Technical Education, and the Doctor of Education (Ed.D.) in Career & Technical Education.

-Colleges and schools

-UW-Stout is organized into two colleges: the College of Arts and Human Sciences, which houses the School of Art and Design and the School of Education; and the College of Science, Technology, Engineering, Mathematics and Management, which houses the Robert F. Cervenka School of Engineering, the School of Hospitality Leadership, and the School of Management.
+UW–Stout is organized into two colleges: the College of Arts & Human Sciences, which houses the School of Art & Design and the School of Education; and the College of Science, Technology, Engineering, Mathematics & Management, which houses the Robert F. Cervenka School of Engineering and the School of Management.

 The Graduate School provides oversight for graduate education at the university.

-English as a Second Language Institute

 The English as a Second Language Institute offers year-round English immersion courses to non-native English speakers.